taih304/Linux-Shell/Physical layer/Device files/README.md

 **UBIFS** file-system stands for UBI File System.
 UBI stands for “Unsorted Block Images”.
 UBIFS is a flash file system, which means it is designed to work with flash devices.
 It is important to understand, that UBIFS is completely different to any traditional file-system in Linux, like Ext2, XFS, JFS, etc. UBIFS represents a separate class of file-systems which work with **MTD devices**, not block devices.

+For PC not supported flash memory (i.e UBIFS not existed), device file ``mtd`` like ``/dev/mtd4``  will not existed.
+Raspberry Pi 3B+ and Orange Pi Zero board doesn't have those device file/filesystems, too.

 # /dev

 ``/dev`` is the location of special or device files.